What is Information and Options Counseling?

 Information and Options Counseling is a service that considers peoples’ needs and preferences and connects them with available resources.
 There are three levels to this service.

 Information includes informing individuals about programs and services, identifying the types of assistance they need and connecting them to appropriate service providers.

 Assistance is a more intensive service for those persons who require additional help with finding appropriate services and programs.

-Options Counseling is a process where individuals receive guidance as they make informed choices about potential services and supports.
+Options Counseling is a process where individuals receive decision support as they make informed choices about potential services and supports.
 Individuals then take the lead in carrying out their personalized Action Plan.

 Who qualifies for Information and Options Counseling?